-3.8.
+3.9.3.8.
 Independence of Mind

-- 3.8.1.
-The CGSNC will base its proposals on its collective and independent judgement.
-It will also take into consideration the views and opinions expressed by Shareholders and Stakeholders of the Company. - 3.8.2.
-All Members of the Board should actively participate in meetings and make their own sound, objective and independent decisions and judgments in the performance of their duties. - 3.8.3.
-When assessing the independence of mind, the CGSNC shall assess whether or not all Members of the Board of Directors have: - a. the necessary behavioral skills, including: - i. courage, conviction and strength to effectively assess and challenge the proposed decisions of other Members of the Board of Directors; - ii. being able to ask questions to the Executive Members of the Board of Directors; - iii. being able to resist "group-think". - b. conflicts of interest, to an extent that would impede the Members' ability to perform their duties independently and objectively. - 3.8.4.
+- 3.9.1.3.8.1.
+The CGNCCGSNC will base its proposals on its collective and independent judgement.
+It will also take into consideration the views and opinions expressed by Shareholders and Stakeholders of the Company. - 3.9.2.3.8.2.
+All Members of the Board should actively participate in meetings and make their own sound, objective and independent decisions and judgments in the performance of their duties. - 3.9.3.3.8.3.
+When assessing the independence of mind, the CGNCCGSNC shall assess whether or not all Members of the Board of Directors have: - a. the necessary behavioral skills, including: - i. courage, conviction and strength to effectively assess and challenge the proposed decisions of other Members of the Board of Directors; - ii. being able to ask questions to the Executive Members of the Board of Directors; and - iii. being able to resist "group-think". - b. conflicts of interest, to an extent that would impede the Members' ability to perform their duties independently and objectively. - 3.8.4.
 When assessing the existence of conflicts of interest, the Company shall identify actual or potential conflicts of interest in accordance with the Policy on the Prevention of Conflict of Interests and the Policy on Related Parties Transactions and assess their materiality.
-At least the following situations that could create actual or potential conflicts of interest should be considered: - i. a material financial obligation towards the Company or its Subsidiaries (e.g. loans or credit lines); a material financial interest (such as ownership or investment) in the Company or its Subsidiaries, or in Customers, suppliers or competitors of the Company or its Subsidiaries.
+At least the following situations that could create actual or potential conflicts of interestsinterest should be considered: - i. a material financial obligation towards the Company or its Subsidiaries (e.g. loans or credit lines); a material financial interest (such as ownership or investment) in the Company or its Subsidiaries, or in Customers, suppliers or competitors of the Company or its Subsidiaries.